QA Roles and Responsibilities Inside a Software Testing Team

 • Utilize automation for repetitive and time-consuming tasks to maximize efficiency.

-• Establish a realistic testing schedule and communicate your goals and expectations proactively with the team.
+• Establish a realistic testing schedule and communicate proactively your goals and expectations with the team.

 Inadequate Test Coverage

-Another challenge that quite often impedes the QA process is the lack of adequate test coverage.
+Another challenge that quite often impedes the QA process is lack of adequate test coverage.
 Not all in-house teams have the means to extend the network of tools and devices, making it hard to detect defects and gaps in quality assurance.

 How to Handle: